 In experimental models:

 This isn't suppression.
 Infection-fighting capacity remains intact.
-The system becomes less likely to attack inappropriately.
-Training Immune Cells
+The system becomes less likely to attack inappropriately.2

 TA1 influences how immune cells mature and communicate:

 The most extensive human data comes from hepatitis B and C trials.
-A 2013 meta-analysis in Journal of Viral Hepatitis (doi:10.1111/jvh.12056) covering thousands of patients showed that adding TA1 to antiviral treatment was associated with higher rates of viral clearance and improved liver function markers compared to antivirals alone.
+A 2013 meta-analysis covering thousands of patients showed that adding TA1 to antiviral treatment was associated with higher rates of viral clearance and improved liver function markers compared to antivirals alone.1

 During the pandemic, researchers observed timing-dependent effects:

 Decades of clinical use have established a consistent safety profile.
 Side effects are typically mild: injection site reactions, occasional flu-like symptoms.
-Large reviews haven't identified serious adverse events or significant drug interactions.
+Large reviews haven't identified serious adverse events or significant drug interactions.2

 TA1 has extensive human exposure data but variable clinical endpoints.